OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/provisioning-k8s-cluster.rst

 Ensure that the following prerequisites are met before provisioning a non-nested Kubernetes cluster:

-1. You must have an installed and operational TF OpenStack cluster based on the Tungsten Fabric Release 19\ ``xx`` release.
+1. You must have an installed and operational OpenSDN OpenStack cluster based on the OpenSDN Release 19\ ``xx`` release.

-2. You must have an installed and operational Kubernetes cluster on the server where you want to install the non-nested TF Kubernetes cluster.
+2. You must have an installed and operational Kubernetes cluster on the server where you want to install the non-nested OpenSDN Kubernetes cluster.

-3. Label the Kubernetes primary node with the TF controller label:
+3. Label the Kubernetes primary node with the OpenSDN controller label:

    ``kubectl label node node node-role.opencontrail.org/config=true``